wesdoyle/blog/content/posts/06-private-methods.md

 - Using a private constructor in specific cases like implementing the Singleton pattern.

-Objects whose functionality we really care about are hiding and waiting to be named in private methods.
+Objects whose functionality we really care about are hiding and waiting to be named in many of our private methods!